 Tools to Help You Decide

-To make an informed choice, use financial tools, such as a ULIP calculator or a PPF calculator.
+To make an informed choice between PPF vs ULIPs, use financial tools.
+You can consider the ULIP calculator or a PPF calculator.
 A ULIP calculator can help you estimate returns based on fund choices and premium amounts.
 A PPF calculator can give you a clear picture of your savings growth over 15 years.

 Both ULIPs and PPF are excellent financial tools, each serving a unique purpose.
 A ULIP is ideal for individuals seeking wealth creation alongside life insurance coverage.
 It suits those who are comfortable with moderate-to-high risk and want to leverage market-linked returns.
 On the other hand, a PPF is a safe, long-term savings instrument for those who prioritize security and steady returns.